 Capitalization analysis is used in the income approach models.
 This methodology involves the capitalization of net operating income as an indication of market value for a specific property.
 Capitalization rates, both overall (going-in) cap rates for the direct capitalization method and terminal cap rates for discounted cash flow analyses, can be derived from the market.
 Sales of improved properties from which actual income and expense data are obtained provide a very good indication of what a specific market participant is requiring from an investment at a specific point in time.
 This information is very rare and seldom used.
-In addition, overall capitalization rates to satisfying the market return requirements of both the debt and equity positions of a real estate investment.
+In addition, overall capitalization rates can be derived from the built-up method (band-of-investment).
+This method relates to satisfying the market return requirements of both the debt and equity positions of a real estate investment.
 This information is obtained from real estate and financial publications.